aponce6/Diversity-in-Cornell-Economics.github.io/pages/related_groups.md

     <br/>
     <br/>
-    If you have any suggestions for related groups to include, feel free to email us at
+    <strong>If you have any suggestions for related groups to include, feel free to email us at
     <br/>
     <br/>
-    speakingeconomics@gmail.com
+    speakingeconomics@gmail.com </strong>

   </div>
 </div>